repans/Google-IT-Support-Professional-Certificate/Technical-Support-Fundamentals/Week-6/Graded-Quiz-Troubleshooting-Best-Practices.md

 - [ ] Asking questions and gathering data
 - [ ] Guessing the solution
 - [ ] Using the fastest possible solution

+### 09. Sometimes there are multiple options that can be used to isolate a problem.
+What option should be tried first?

+- [ ] Asking the customer to choose.
+- [ ] The longest to implement.
+- [ ] Always start by reinstalling the OS.
+- [x] The fastest to implement.

 ### 10. Consider the following case study: